Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/11/optimising-your-jquery.md

 });
 ```

-The second optimisation is to avoid using jQuery when you don’t need to.
+The second optimisation is to avoid using jQuery when you don't need to.
 This is also built into the example, when we call `$(this).attr("id")`.
 Instead of instantiating a jQuery object in order to get the id, we could simple call `this.id`.
-The calls to height() and width() need to be jQuery calls, because the jQuery framework evens out browser differences for us, but for simple attribute calls, there’s no need to use it.
+The calls to height() and width() need to be jQuery calls, because the jQuery framework evens out browser differences for us, but for simple attribute calls, there's no need to use it.
 Here is the example with this optimisation added to the first suggestion.

 ```javascript
 $('.example').each( function () {